Daniel A. Cohen

 Dan has particular expertise in matters of civil procedure.
 Since 2013, he has been the author of New York Motion Practice Handbook & Forms, a comprehensive book on motion practice in the New York courts, which he updates annually.
 Before that, Dan was a member of the editorial board of New York Smart Litigator, where he supervised the preparation of litigation practice aids and contributed advice columns for an online publication.
 Dan has also authored articles on civil RICO, the attorney-client privilege, and deposition of corporate designees.
 Dan is also the co-author of New York Employment Law (2017).

-Before joining Walden Macht & Haran LLP, Dan was Senior Counsel to the Kagen Law Firm, prior to which he was a partner at Kornstein Veisz Wexler & Pollard, LLP.
-Dan began his career as an associate at Fried, Frank, Harris, Shriver & Jacobson, LLP.
+Before joining Walden Macht & Haran, Dan was senior counsel to a notable New York City law firm, prior to which he was a partner at another New York-based and nationally recognized firm.
 From 1994-1995, he served as a law clerk to The Honorable J. Edward Lumbard in the U.S. Court of Appeals for the Second Circuit.

 Dan is a magna cum laude graduate of Michigan Law School.
 He received an M.A. in Philosophy from the University of Michigan and a B.Phil. in Philosophy, with Honors, from Oxford University, where he was an Overseas Research Fellow.
 Dan graduated magna cum laude with a B.A. in Philosophy from Princeton University.